VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 ### About the Author

 Hi, I'm [Bill Wolf](https://billwolf.space).
 I'm an associate professor of physics and astronomy at [the University of Wisconsin–Eau Claire](https://uwec.edu), where I study the physics of accreting white dwarf stars with a team of undergraduate researchers.
 I've been using MESA since 2012 and have been a TA, organizer, or lecturer in 11 MESA schools since.
-I've been on the MESA Developer team since 2017, where my primary responsibiltiy is our [distributed testing infrastructure](https://testhub.mesastar.org).
+I've been on the MESA Developer team since 2017, where my primary responsibility is our [distributed testing infrastructure](https://testhub.mesastar.org).
 I also wrote a few tools to work with MESA, including [MESA Explorer](https://billwolf.space/mesa-explorer), [MESA Reader](https://billwolf.space/py_mesa_reader), and [MesaScript](https://billwolf.space/MesaScript/).

 ### Acknowledgements